 The Warrensburgh Historical Society was founded in 1973 to provide historical information to our residents and visitors to the community.

 The Museum, as well as our many educational and community-oriented programs are designed to enhance your knowledge of and appreciation for Warrensburg and the surrounding region.
-Our annual events, The Sticky Wicket and the Graveyard Walks, have become staples in the community and are just two examples of the unique array of activities we bring to the community.
+Our annual events, The Sticky Wicket Croquet Tournament and Picnic in August and the Graveyard Walks in September, have become staples in the community and are just two examples of the unique array of activities we bring to the community.

 The mission of Warrensburgh Historical Society is to discover and preserve the rich artifacts we have gathered from long-time residents of the town and other sources, and to disseminate, educate and illuminate the history and hardships, the successes and failures, the high points and hard times Warrensburg has experienced since it was first settled in the early 19th century up to the present day.